SQL Cheat Sheet with Commands & Description (2026)

 Command Description

-* The asterisk (*) metacharacter is used to match zero (0) or more instances of the strings preceding it
+* The asterisk (*) metacharacter matches zero or more instances of the string preceding it.

-+ The plus (+) metacharacter is used to match one or more instances of strings preceding it.
++ The plus (+) metacharacter matches one or more instances of the string preceding it.

 .
-The dot (.) metacharacter is used to match any single character in exception of a new line.
+The dot (.) metacharacter matches any single character except a new line.

-[abc] The charlist [abc] is used to match any of the enclosed characters.
+[abc] The charlist [abc] matches any of the enclosed characters.

-[^abc] The charlist [^abc] is used to match any characters excluding the ones enclosed.
+[^abc] The charlist [^abc] matches any character excluding the ones enclosed.

-[A-Z] The [A-Z] is used to match any upper case letter
+[A-Z] The [A-Z] range matches any upper case letter.

-[a-z] The [a-z] is used to match any lower case letter
+[a-z] The [a-z] range matches any lower case letter.

-^ The caret (^) is used to start the match at beginning.
+^ The caret (^) anchors the match at the beginning.

 SQL Functions commands